A1 = 4 levels with Inspire 1 = 96 hours

 Communication

-Talk about a past experience and explain personal motivations;
+Talk about travel experiences and motivations;

 Describe tourism trends and make predictions;

-Express feelings and personal reflections about travel;
+Express feelings and reflections about travel;

 Understand and discuss a literary or poetic text;

-Reflect on the meaning and purpose of travel;
+Reflect on the meaning of travel;

-Develop and justify ideas in extended speech;
+Develop ideas in extended speech;

 Grammar